AidanSun05/ImGuiTextSelect/readme.md

 # ImGuiTextSelect

-This is a text selection implementation for Dear ImGui, originally part of [Network Socket Terminal](https://github.com/NSTerminal/terminal).
+This is a text selection implementation for Dear ImGui, originally part of [WhaleConnect](https://github.com/WhaleConnect/whaleconnect).

 Released under the MIT License.